Oil vs Latex Paint: Weighing the Pros and Cons

 Latex paint can take significantly longer to dry than oil-based paint.
 It may feel dry to the touch within a few hours, but it can take up to 30 days to fully cure.
 During this time, the paint is still soft and can easily scratch or dent.
 You’ll need to be extremely careful when moving furniture or doing any work around the newly painted area.

-Although latex paint technology has improved greatly, oil-based paint is still generally more durable and scratch-resistant.
-It forms a harder, more durable finish that stands up well to heavy traffic and wear and tear.
-Latex paint may start to show signs of damage sooner, especially in high-use areas like trim, cabinets, and doors.
+While latex paint technology has come a long way, oil-based paint is still generally tougher and more scratch-resistant.
+Oil forms a harder finish that withstands heavy traffic and wear better over time.
+Latex may begin to show signs of wear sooner, especially in high-use spots like trim, cabinets, and doors.

-While latex paint cleans up easily with just soap and water, oil-based paint requires the use of harsh solvents like paint thinner.
-Cleaning brushes and spills requires ventilation and can be difficult.
-The strong smell of the solvents can also be unpleasant to work with.
+Although latex cleans up easily with soap and water, oil-based paint requires harsh solvents like paint thinner.
+Cleanup can be time-consuming, requires proper ventilation, and the strong smell of solvents can be unpleasant to work with.

-For some highly specialized applications like roofing, boat hulls or industrial uses, oil-based paints may still be required or have a better selection of products.
-So for these types of projects, you may have no choice but to deal with the downsides of oil-based paint.
+In certain specialized applications—such as roofing, boat hulls, or industrial projects—oil-based paints are still more common or required.
+For these situations, you may have no choice but to work with the trade-offs of oil paint.

 How to Choose Between Oil and Latex